I can’t tell you how many times I have checked the news over the last year – or more – and been devastated by yet another tragedy.

 So today I’m sharing with you a few links to resources, in no particular order, that I feel can help you to get out of your own way so that you can show up in the world.

-Live Pain-Free Without Drugs or Surgery – I recommend this book by Lee Albert all the time because its simple guidelines for relieving chronic pain and easy stretches have done more to help my muscle and joint pain and sciatica than anything else I’ve tried.
+Live Pain-Free: Eliminate Chronic Pain Without Drugs or Surgery – I recommend this book by Lee Albert all the time because its simple guidelines for relieving chronic pain and easy stretches have done more to help my muscle and joint pain and sciatica than anything else I’ve tried.

 Unstuck: Your Guide to the 7 Stage Journey out of Depression – James S. Gordon, M.D. details seven actions you can take to get yourself out of depression.
 I read this book after being intrigued because I saw that one of his actions is shaking meditation.
 Having done this type of meditation myself and finding it extremely helpful, I was happy to find a doctor using the same method in his workshops.